 - Missed Appointment Policy and Fees (pdf)

-This fact sheet contains information about the Counseling Center policy on missed, late cancelled, and no showed appointments.
+This fact sheet contains information about Counseling and Psychological Services policy on missed, late cancelled, and no showed appointments.

 Did You Know?